grammyjs/website/site/docs/advanced/middleware.md

 ```

 `A`, `B`, and `C` will be run.
-All this says is that once you have installed an instance of `Composer`, you can still call `use` on it and this middleware will still be run.
+All this says is that once you have installed an instance of `Composer`, you can still call `use` on it, and this middleware will still be run.
-(This is nothing spectacular, but already a main difference to popular competing frameworks that simply ignore subsequent operations.)
+(This is nothing spectacular, but already one main difference to popular competing frameworks that simply ignore subsequent operations.)

 You may be wondering where the tree structure is in there.
 Let's have a look at this snippet: